gamefriend10/autogate-coop/catalog/archetypes/Cores/StagingCore/README.md

 Trigger: stagingCore uses an ability

-1. if ability is Sell
+1. if ability is Sell OR SellFor2
   1. delete stagingCore's `units` (tracked by blackboard)